Srujith20/Glomeruli-Binary-Classifier/README.md

 ## Model Selection
 <a name="section-10"></a>
+- A sample folder consisting of 150 globally_scloretic_glomeruli and 150 non_globally_scloretic_glomeruli wasUp sampled from original dataset for training purposes.
+A sample testing folder consisting of a mixture of both with a count of 50 was also sampled.
+- Two pretrained CNN models were considered for transfer learning and fine tuning:
+  1. MobileNetV2
+  2. InceptionV3
+- The following were the results of training and testing the model using sampled training and testing data before and after fine tuning:

 ## Defining Model
 <a name="section-11"></a>
+- Input Image Shape = [160, 160, 3]
+- Batch Size = 32
+- Loaded --------- ,since showed better results in the terms of the selected metric

 ## Training Model
 <a name="section-12"></a>
+- Freezed the convolutional base

 ## Fine Tuning
 <a name="section-13"></a>